Duality and Socle Generators for Residual Intersections: Proofs of the duality theorems from Section

+By our assumption on $v$ there exists $u$ with $(t+1)/2 - \varepsilon \leq u \leq (t+1)/2 + \varepsilon$, and then the surjectivity of $m(I,u,t)$ implies that $\phi'$ is surjective.
+To prove that the surjection $\phi'$ is an isomorphism if $K$ is a geometric $s$-residual intersection, it suffices to verify that the source and target of $\phi'$ are isomorphic locally at every associated prime $P$ of the $R$-module $\omega_{R/K}$.
+But we have seen before that $K$ has codimension $s$, hence every such $P$ has codimension $s$, and therefore cannot contain $I$.
+It follows that the source and target of $(\phi')_P$ are both isomorphic to the Gorenstein ring $(R/J)_P$.

 To prove that $m$ is a perfect pairing, recall that $m(\tI,u,t)$ is a perfect pairing by Theorem~\ref{duality}.
-According to Lemma~\ref{basic}, the module $\tI^{u}/\tJ \tI^{u-1}$ is a maximal Cohen-Macaulay module over the Cohen-Macaulay ring $\tR/\tK$.
-We proved above that $\vec x$ is a regular sequence on $\tR/\tK$, so it is also a regular sequence on $\tI^{u}/\tJ \tI^{u-1}$.
+According to Theorem~\ref{basic 1} and Proposition~\ref{new basic}(3), the module $\tI^{u}/\tJ \tI^{u-1}$ is a maximal Cohen-Macaulay module over the Cohen-Macaulay ring $\tR/\tK$.
+We proved above that $\underline x$ is a regular sequence on $\tR/\tK$, so it is also a regular sequence on $\tI^{u}/\tJ \tI^{u-1}$.
 It follows that

 The right hand module is isomorphic to